yaagmurss/Automation-Developer-Professional-Training/5_UI_Automation_With_Studio.md

 2) Activity properties (Properties control how the Robot exectes an activity)
 3) Targeting methods (Targetting methods help the robot to identify the correct UI element to perform the action)
 4) Input and output methods (Input and output methods tell the robot what technology to use to send input to get output from interface)
-5) Recorders (The recorder will help you develop UI automation by following your manual interaction with a GUI step by strp and tranlating it into a sequence of studio activities)
+5) Recorders (The recorder will help you develop UI automation by following your manual interaction with a GUI step by step and translating it into a sequence of studio activities)
 6) Scraping Wizards (Scaping wizard help you extract structured data automatically)
 7) The object repository (It allows developers to store UI element identifiers in a repository, fine tune them and share them with colleagues for more faster UI automation development and project update)
 8) AI Computer Vision (AI Computer vision is an AI skill that enables all uipath robots to see every element on a computer screen)